Amir5470/NovaIPtv/README.md

 </div>
 (Other platforms coming out later on)

-<p> <span color="blue">Nova IPtv </span>is an IPTV-style platform that lets you log in and enjoy a customizable streaming experience.
+<p> Nova IPtv is an IPTV-style platform that lets you log in and enjoy a customizable streaming experience.
 It combines live content, trailers, sports integration, and personalization features all in one place.</p>

 ---